 The data presents a more complete picture of the scope of Massachusetts donors’ political reach, revealing that deep-pocketed donors give more to federal, not state, causes and candidates.
 Despite its reputation as the "bluest state," Massachusetts contributions were fairly bipartisan.

-The spending surge is fueled partially by a controversial U.S. Supreme Court decision giving corporate donors permission to dole out unlimited amounts of cash for political causes, experts say.
+The spending surge is fueled partially by a controversial U.S.

 Some top executives now funnel most donations to "super PACs" that have become major players in nightly political TV ad wars.